mrisher/smtp-sts/reporting.md

 * Policy Domain: The domain against which an MTA-STS or DANE Policy is defined.
 * Sending MTA: The MTA initiating the relay of an email message.
+* Aggregate Report URI (rua): A comma-separated list of locations where the report is to be submitted.

 # Related Technologies